jmyao17/Kaggle_Projects/README.md

 # Kaggle_Projects

-Please make your contributions.
+**For collaborators**

-Download the project:
+Please download the project:
 git clone https://github.com/jmyao17/Kaggle_Projects.git

-Add your contribution:
+Everytime before your make your contribution, please first update your directory by using:

+git pull

+then make your changes in the project and upload your contribution as follows:
 - git add .
 - git commit -m 'comments'
 - git push

+enter your usename and password.